gwsystems/systems_musings/topics.md

 # Topics we've discussed (but can revisist)

+- How are system calls made in Linux through the [vDSO shared library](https://lwn.net/Articles/615809/), and how can many system calls not actually result in mode transitions?
 - eBPF used in Microcontrollers for Compartmentalization [eBPF'24](https://dl.acm.org/doi/10.1145/3672197.3673433), [repo](https://github.com/SzymonKubica/micro-bpf)
 - [Function tracing support](https://uftrace.github.io/slide/#1) using many different mechansims
 - Fun with [debugging-focused custom schedulers](https://lwn.net/Articles/1007689/) using `schedext`